ansemjo/homepage/content/contact.md

 # E-Mail

 I'm happy to send and receive encrypted mail with OpenPGP.
-Please use the key with the following fingerprint and any of the assigned uids/emails:
+Please use the key with the following fingerprint and any of the assigned uids/emails.
+You can download my key and see some proof of ownership on [keybase].

-`B104 6F23 C274 2782 DF1C 7B27 CE47 E7C9 38D5 209D`

-[keyservers]: http://pool.sks-keyservers.net/pks/lookup?search=0xB1046F23C2742782DF1C7B27CE47E7C938D5209D&fingerprint=on "Keyserver Pool lookup: 0x38D5209D"
+`51844B60E033448AF95D3D1314DDF1F6663C02E1`

-[keybase]: https://keybase.io/baer "Keybase Identity: baer"
+[keybase]: https://keybase.io/ansemjo "Keybase Identity: ansemjo"

-You can find the key on public [keyservers] or under my [keybase] identity.

 # Social